Zabuzard/Discord-Plays/README.md

 ### Tech Stack

-The main technology being used are
+The main technologies being used are

 * Kotlin
 * Gradle